ithaquaKr/ithaquaKr/README.md

-### Nguyen Tuan Hiep _(@ithaqua'kr)_

-I am:
+### @ithaqua'kr

-- a Platform Engineer specializing in designing, building, and maintaining scalable business platforms.
+I am Nguyen Tuan Hiep, an engineer focused on designing, building, and maintaining scalable business platforms.
+I’m also a terminal guy and a fan of FOSS.
-- M.Eng in Information Systems | 🇻🇳 Based in Ha Noi.
-- a NeoVim / Terminal / FOSS Enthusiast.

-Currently working full-time, learning to get better.
+I’m currently working full-time while continuously learning to improve myself.

 If you’re curious about something or just want to catch up, feel free to drop me a line on social media or send me an email.